 {

-description: "Test product description",
+description: "Product description",

 quantity: 1,